viktor-lut/automation/README.md

 # WebDriver I/O from scratch
 ## 1. Prerequisites
 #### 1.1.
 Node.js:
-Install the latest Node.js from https://nodejs.org/en/
+Install the latest Node.js *Recommended For Most Users* from https://nodejs.org/en/
 #### 1.2.
 Git:
 Install the latest Git from